Loughborough: Buses

-Bus services in and around Loughborough are operated by Arriva Midlands East, Central Connect, Centrebus, CT4N, Kinchbus (Note: Part of the Wellglade Group, based locally in Sullivan Way) andNottingham City Transport.
+Bus services in and around Loughborough are operated by Arriva East Midlands, Centrebus, Kinchbus and Nottingham City Transport.

 Buses around Loughborough town centre depart from on-street stops on various streets around the town centre.
-Until around 2001, some routes were operated from a bus station near Fennel Street, however that has since been demolished as part of a town centre regeneration to make way for the shopping centre The Rushes.
+Until around 2001, some routes were operated from a bus station near Fennel Street; however, that has since been demolished as part of a town centre regeneration to make way for the shopping centre, The Rushes.

 Waterways

-The River Soar passes by to the east of the town.
+The river Soar passes by to the east of the town.
 Navigation north towards the Trent was achieved in 1778 by the Loughborough Navigation, which terminates at Loughborough Wharf between Derby Road and Bridge Street.
 Subsequently, the Leicester Navigation was constructed, connecting to the Loughborough Navigation at Chain Bridge and to the River Soar south of the town.
 Both form part of the Grand Union Canal.

 The now-derelict Charnwood Forest Canal once linked Nanpantan (on the west side of Loughborough) with Thringstone, with goods being carried into the town by a horse-drawn wagonway.